tjdragon/hedera22/README.md

 ## Development and testing
 The development and testing environment uses [VS Code](https://code.visualstudio.com/) and [Hardhat](https://hardhat.org/).
-The source code for this project can be found on [GitHub](https://github.com/tjdragon).
+The source code for this project can be found on [GitHub hedera22](https://github.com/tjdragon/hedera22) for the Solidity code and on [GitHub hedera22-cli](https://github.com/tjdragon/hedera22-cli) for the CLI.

 ## Design choices
 [Hedera's contract service](https://hedera.com/smart-contract) is EVM-based, therefore the main contract will be implemented using [Solidity](https://docs.soliditylang.org/).